bskinn/opan/doc/source/index.rst

  * N always refers to the number of atoms in the system of interest

+ * Where relevant, G refers to the number of geometries in an OpenBabel XYZ file

  * Arbitrary integers represented as R, S, ...

  * [Others?]